 #13 Bloemenmarkt Floating Flower Market

-The flower market stalls are housed in floating shops and sell everything from seeds to fresh cut flowers.
+The flower market stalls are housed on floating shops and sell everything from seeds to fresh cut flowers.
 The floating market is one of the most colorful (and fragrant!) spots in the city.

-If You Have Time: There are quite a few Amsterdam tourist attractions that are south of the flower market outside of the canal ring that are included in many walking tours Amsterdam.
-If time allows on your trip, walk south on Koningsplein and continue south on Leidsestraat to Leidseplein.
-Make your way to Vondelpark and then to Museumplein, where you will find the famous Rijksmuseum and Van Gogh Museum before continuing your canal exploration on Prinsengracht.
-Map Directions.
+If You Have Time: There are quite a few tourist attractions that are south of the canal ring that are included on many walking tours Amsterdam.
+If time allows, make your way to Vondelpark and Museumplein, where you will find the famous Rijksmuseum and Van Gogh Museum before continuing your canal exploration on Prinsengracht.
+Map & Directions.

 #14 Amsterdam Canal Ring

-The network of canals in Amsterdam date to the 17th century and, today, they are recognized as a UNESCO World Heritage Site.
-The canal system is one of the most unique urban city plans in the world…and one of the best places to walk in Amsterdam.
+The network of canals in Amsterdam date to the 17th century and are recognized as a UNESCO World Heritage Site.
+The canal system is a unique urban city plan and one of the best places to walk in Amsterdam.

-Once an integral part of the city’s development and maritime trade, the land around the canals became coveted property, which was purchased by the city’s richest residents.
-Beautiful gabled houses were built, enhancing the appeal of the canals.
+Once an integral part of the city’s development and maritime trade, the land around the canals was purchased by the city’s richest residents.
+Beautiful gabled houses were built, enhancing the appeal of the area.

-Pro Tip: Most houses were built on wooden foundations.
-As they warp and rot, the houses above are shifting and leaning.
-However, the homes that appear to be hovering over the street were, in fact, built in that style as a way to look bigger than they really were.
+Pro Tip: Most of these houses were built on wooden foundations.
+As they warp and rot, they are shifting and leaning.
+However, the homes that appear to be hovering over the street were purposely built to look bigger than they really were.

 If You Have Time: Walk the two blocks of Leidsegracht, a quaint canal with lovely bridges.
-With ample time, make a bigger detour to the historic secret Begijnhof garden that conceals two hidden churches (and is accessed via an inconspicuous arched doorway).
-From the courtyard, continue to the Amsterdam Museum (included with the City Card) and take a peek into the (always free!)
-Civic Guards Gallery exhibit, then exit through the ancient, leaning portal.
-Now, hook back up with the tour and walk through the heart of the Nine Streets Neighborhood.
-MAP Directions.
+With ample time, make a detour to the secret Begijnhof Garden that conceals two hidden churches (and is accessed via an inconspicuous arched doorway).
+From the courtyard, continue to the Amsterdam Museum and take a peek into the Civic Guards Gallery exhibit, then exit through the leaning portal.
+Now, continue through the heart of the Nine Streets Neighborhood.
+Map Directions.

 #15 Nine Streets (Negen Straatjes)